15 Steps to Buying a House in California

 9. Send your earnest money deposit

-10. Order inspections and get an appraisal
+10. Order an inspection and get an appraisal

 During the home inspection, a licensed inspector will check for visible damage or issues throughout the home.
 They will examine the structure, plumbing, HVAC system, and more.
-They won’t, however, be paying attention to the décor, paint color, or other aesthetics.
+They won’t, however, be paying attention to the decor, paint color, or other aesthetics.

 Your mortgage lender will order an appraisal to determine the value of the home and see if your purchase price lines up with the appraised value of the home.